The 5 most common barriers to a website

 Mit unserer kostenlosen PDF-Checkliste erhalten Sie einen ersten strukturierten Überblick über Handlungsbedarf und Prioritäten.
 Für alles Weitere stehen wir Ihnen als spezialisierter Partner für digitale Barrierefreiheit zur Seite.

-In our blog post: How can I make my website accessible? we explain how you can work with us and our 5-step process to make your Drupal website accessible, customize it, and keep it accessible in the future, so that you are legally compliant and can attract new customers/users.
+In our article How can I make my website accessible? we explain a 5-step process to design, adapt and continuously maintain your Drupal site for accessibility – so you stay legally compliant and reach new users and customers.

 Do you want to develop sustainable digital projects?